 Positive prompt only

 Let’s try generating some images of man.
-That’s right, we are going into an uncharted territory here… I am using Stable Diffusion v1.5 with prompt
+That’s right.
+We are going into uncharted territory here… I am using Stable Diffusion v1.5 with the prompt:

 Portrait photo of a man.

 OK, we got what we expected.
 No surprise.
-Although these men look a bit too serious.
+However, these men look a bit too serious.
 Let’s try removing their mustaches to lighten them up.
-Let’s try the prompt
+Let’s try the prompt:

 Portrait photo of a man without mustache.

-We got a problem here.
+We have a problem here.
 We get even more prominent mustaches!
 What’s going on?
-The culprit is likely the failure of cross attention to associate “without” and “mustache”.
+The culprit is likely the failure of cross-attention to associate “without” and “mustache”.
 Stable Diffusion understood the prompt as “man” and “mustache”.
 That’s why you see both of them.

 Positive and negative prompts

 So what can we do to generate men without mustache?
 Is this something Stable Diffusion cannot do?
 The answer is using negative prompts.
 If we use the prompt